marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

 ##### Incoherent / Invalid values
 Some respondents mentionned incoherent information, for example they entered something suitable for other column ("$2,175.84/year is deducted for benefits" value is more suitable for Income column)

+> Among the values in this column, there is some "`America`"s.
+These might be USA as well as Canada or any other country in America.
+Nevertheless, because the term "america" is **most often** referred to the USA, these values have been transformed to "`USA`".

 **Cleaning:**
 In the given example above, move that info in the more suitable column if it's empty.
 Proceed in the same manner for other values.
 For these records, we could leave values in the Country column as blank rather than assigning "Prefer not to answer" (it would be more logical, because they just filled up a wrong field without paying attention), but since they're too small-numbered and for the consistency sake, "Prefer not to answer" has been assigned to these cells.